 The displacement hull water circulation pattern means that static bow draws (old style "Duffek draws"), where you plant the paddle far forwards on the side towards which you wish to turn, work very well, because the paddle catches the outgoing surface current, and also stabilizes the boat against tipping by the centrifugal forces generated by the turn.
 But on a planing hulls, this move actually functions as a pry, and tends to spin the boat out of control (especially if you expect it to act as a draw), or flip it (because the current catches the edge of the boat).
 The right draw technique for planing hull boats, sometimes called a "moving Duffek stroke", is to pull the paddle inwards next to the hip, even though it leads to a marginally less "safe" shoulder position.
 The resulting greater boat control, which means you go where you intend, is argued to be more important than using only "safe" body positions.
 (Eric Jackson said "Better boating is safer boating."
 I think he was right.
 Losing control is much more unsafe than a marginally less safe body position.)

 Another efficient turning technique for displacement hulls is to lean outside the desired turn.
+(Note: consumer market boats designed to be ultra-stable are too difficult to lean - so leaning wastes a lot of energy.)
 The displacement hull circulation pattern pushes and pulls the water in such a way as to move the boat into the desired direction.
 It is an advanced technique, because it destabilizes you against the outside lean created by centrifugal forces associated with the turn.
 Furthermore, if you use the lean to turn downstream with respect to the main current, such as into an eddy, you eventually have to switch leans, or the edge of the boat will catch the downstream current and flip the boat.
 (BTW, leaning outside of turns is also taught in downhill ski racing.)
-In contrast, with planing hulls, you lean inside the desired turn, as on a bicycle, which takes advantage of the partially reversed circulation pattern to push and pull the boat in turn direction.
+In contrast, with planing hulls, you lean inside the desired turn, as on a bicycle, which takes advantage of the partially reversed circulation pattern to push and pull the boat in the turn direction.
 At the very start of the turn, the lean does catch the edge of the boat, but it probably won't flip you because of both the centrifugal force and the fact that once you turn far enough into a current (e.g., at an eddy), the new current will stabilize you.
 Furthermore, your paddle is on the side you are turning towards, which gives you much better control over what the boat is doing - an overwhelming advantage of planing hulls in water with large waves or currents.

 Using the turn technique appropriate to the boat hull type not only enhances control, but it keeps up your speed better through turns.
 Some of the older literature doesn't recognize the difference between displacement and planing hulls.
 I was once taught to use displacement hull turns on my planing hull kayak, which caused me to lose control, by an instructor who was more familiar with old school displacement hull kayaks.
 And, needless to say, regardless of hull shape, turning while you are at the top of a wave is easier than at the bottom.